usnistgov/EPQ/README.md

 # Electron Probe Quantification
-EPQ is the Electron Probe Quantification library, the basis for NIST DTSA-II
+EPQ is the Electron Probe Quantification library, the foundation on which NIST DTSA-II and NIST Graf are constructed.

 EQP is a Java library that simulates, quantifies and plans energy dispersive X-ray spectrometry measurements.